 What is a heat exchanger and why is it critical?

-A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while preventing the air in your home from mixing with the furnace exhaust.
+A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while keeping the air in your home from mixing with the furnace exhaust.
 Sometimes the heat exchanger fails, either from cracks produced by regular expansion and contraction due to heating and cooling of the metal, or from rust.
-When a heat exchanger fails—under certain conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
+When a heat exchanger fails—under particular conditions—the exhaust gases, including carbon monoxide, can mix with the air in the house.
 A properly operating furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can create a safety risk.

 A cracked heat exchanger could permit exhaust gas from the furnace to contaminate the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be combining with the household air.
+In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be mixing with the household air.
 This could lead to serious illness and even death.